 - Improve health and mental health symptoms and conditions, as well as relationships

-How Does PICS Create A Greater Risk For Substance Abuse?
+How Does PICS Create A Greater Health Risk For Substance Abuse?

 In prison populations, inmates often enter the system with a reduced level of coping skills due to their way of life; some may already suffer PTSD, or have emotional or mental health issues.
 As the individual contends with the restrictive nature of their incarceration, violent episodes or abuse by their peers and even prison staff, their mental health falters leaving them at greater risk for substance abuse.
 The National Institute On Drug Abuse states that, “Among individuals with substance use disorders, 30 to 60 percent meet the criteria for comorbid PTSD.”